GoodWebDev88/RSS-Server/docs/en/developers/03_Backend/05_Extensions.md

 * `init()` is called for every page load *if the extension is enabled*.
 It will therefore initialize the behavior of the extension.
 This is the most important method.
 * `handleConfigureAction()` is called when a user loads the extension management panel.
 Specifically, it is called when the `?c=extension&a=configured&e=name-of-your-extension` URL is loaded.
 You should also write here the behavior you want when validating the form in your `configure.phtml` file.

-In addition, you will have a number of methods directly inherited from `Minz_Extension` that you should not redefine:
+In addition, you will have a number of methods directly inherited from `Base_Extension` that you should not redefine:

 * The "getters" first: most are explicit enough not to detail them here - `getName()`, `getEntrypoint()`, `getPath()` (allows you to retrieve the path to your extension), `getAuthor()`, `getDescription()`, `getVersion()`, `getType()`.
 * `getFileUrl($filename, $type)` will return the URL to a file in the `static` directory.
 The first parameter is the name of the file (without `static /`), the second is the type of file to be used (`css` or` js`).
-* `registerController($base_name)` will tell Minz to take into account the given controller in the routing system.
+* `registerController($base_name)` will tell Base to take into account the given controller in the routing system.
 The controller must be located in your `Controllers` directory, the name of the file must be` <base_name>Controller.php` and the name of the `FreshExtension_<base_name>_Controller` class.

 **TODO**